Jump to a section:

 The online shopping experience provides more ways for consumers to seek deals.
 This has led to the rise of bargain-oriented platforms where shoppers typically get 60% less than they would pay in person at a department store.
 This trend has spread to luxury brands that include prestige beauty products that had previously seemed immune to the need for discount prices.

-It has come to the point where consumers often feel they have failed if they paid the total price for anything.
-So as businesses use promotional pricing to entice shoppers, they must learn how to do it responsibly to avoid damaging the market.
+It has reached the point where consumers often feel they have failed if they pay the total price for anything.
+So, as businesses use promotional pricing to entice shoppers, they must learn how to do it responsibly to avoid damaging the market.

 5. Growing demand for convenience